sjentsch/lsjDocs/Ch13/Ch13_ANOVA_08.rst

-The Friedman test is a non-parametric version of a repeated measures ANOVA and can be used instead of the Kruskall-Wallis test when testing for differences between three or more groups where the same participants are in each group, or each participant is closely matched with participants in other conditions.
-If the dependent variable is ordinal, or if the assumption of normality is not met, then the Friedman test can be used.
+The Friedman test is a non-parametric version of a repeated measures ANOVA and can be used instead of the Kruskall-Wallis test when testing for differences between three or more groups |nominal| where the same participants are in each group, or each participant is closely matched with participants in other conditions.
+If the dependent variable is ordinal |ordinal|, or if the assumption of normality is not met, then the Friedman test can be used.

 .. ----------------------------------------------------------------------------